When Mark Twain’s wife, Olivia Langdon Clemens, turned down his first marriage proposal, rumour has it that he quipped:

 13. Embrace the Inevitable: Don’t Fear Death

 I do not fear death.
 I had been dead for billions and billions of years before I was born, and had not suffered the slightest inconvenience from it.

-These Mark Twain’s quotes have indeed stood the test of time and will continue to do so.
+Mark Twain’s quotes have truly stood the test of time and will continue to offer timeless wisdom.